Hatem Bridge (US 40) Bicycle Access

 - When a lane on the bridge is closed for maintenance or construction, motorists and bicyclists will share the open lane.

-Bicyclists are NOT permitted to stop while crossing the bridge or stop in the toll plaza lanes to wait for fellow cyclists to pay the toll.
+Bicyclists are NOT permitted to stop while crossing the.
 If you need to pull over, find a safe location farther down eastbound or westbound US 40 away from the bridge.

 Stay where you are and dial #77 for assistance.